harkalygergo/LaraMart/README.md

-# LaraMart
-LaraMart | Laravel based marketplace application.
+# LaraMart | Laravel based marketplace web application

-LaraMart web application let to create user account on webpage and make a new ad.
+LaraMart lets to create user account on webpage and make a new ad.
 Merchants can be added via adminstration area (dashboard) and import product ads from external link as JSON is also possible.

 ---